8 Best Freshservice Connectors for IT Service Management

 Challenge: Freshservice uses different field names, data types, or value formats than your connected system.
 For example, Freshservice might use “Low/Medium/High/Urgent” for priority, while Jira uses “Minor/Major/Critical/Blocker.”

+Solution: Use transformation rules to convert data between formats.
+Most connectors support field mapping with transformation logic, for instance, mapping Freshservice “Urgent” to Jira “Blocker.”
 For complex transformations, script-based connectors like Exalate give you complete control.
-Make sure to document your field mappings in a shared wiki so your team knows how data translates between systems.
+Document your field mappings in a shared wiki, so your team knows how data translates between systems.

 Custom Field Support Limitations

-Challenge: Your Freshservice instance has custom fields specific to your organization—cost center, business unit, affected services—but your connector only syncs standard fields.
+Challenge: Your Freshservice instance has custom fields specific to your organization (cost center, business unit, affected services), but your connector only syncs standard fields.
 Critical context gets lost in translation.

 Sync Delays and Performance Issues